jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab03.md

 Before moving forward, it is important to understand the difference between [Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment][1].

-Also, a part of this lab we’ll be using using [OpenShift Pipelines][2] for CI/CD, which gives you control over building, deploying, and promoting your applications on OpenShift.
+Also, a part of this lab we’ll be using [OpenShift Pipelines][2] for CI/CD, which gives you control over building, deploying, and promoting your applications on OpenShift.
 OpenShift Pipelines is directly integrated in OpenShift and allows users to build extensible pipelines using familiar cloud native constructs (such as containers) based on the Tekton upstream project.
 We will dive into further details on Tekton in a follow-on lab.

 OK, let’s go ahead and start building an OpenShift CI/CD Pipeline using In the OpenShift Console.

-First, click on the [user#]-devsecops project from the list of projects
+First, click on the %username%-devsecops project from the list of projects

 <img src="images/ocp_devsecops.png" width="900"><br/>